With or without wire

 For his part, Jabra has opted for Dolby audio processing in order to offer a greater immersion or to personalize the sound of its headphones.
 Nevertheless, you have to go through the dedicated application to enjoy it.
 It then replaces the default player of your smartphone.

 What about applications?

 The helmets and headphones for the sport are of course compatible with the dedicated applications in the matter.
 Whether it’s Endomondo or Runstastic to name a few, voice announcements are available to help you know the distance traveled, the time elapsed, and the passage times.
-Jabra is once again demonstrating its own Jabra Sport Life application for its Sport Pulse and Sport Coach helmets.
-This allows you to monitor your progress and access a vocal coach.
-Thanks to the Jabra Sport Pulse heart rate monitor, the application is even able to calculate the VO2 Max and plan a split training or series without touching the smartphone.
+Jabra is once again demonstrating its own Jabra Sports Life application for its Sports Pulse and Sport Coach helmets.
+This allows you to monitor your progress and accesses a vocal coach.
+Thanks to the Jabra Sports Pulse heart rate monitor, the application is even able to calculate the VO2 Max and plan a split training or series without touching the smartphone.